elastic/apm/specs/agents/metrics-health.md

 Agents SHOULD attempt to assign the appropriate label value based on the counted event.
 If this would impose significant implementation overhead, the value `undefined` MUST be used instead.

-All event count metrics can be disabled via the `disable_metrics` configuration.
+All event count metrics MUST be able to be disabled by the `disable_metrics` configuration option.

 ### Event Queue Metrics